morpho-org/morpho-blue-oracles/README.md

 The `MorphoChainlinkOracleV2Factory` is a factory that deploys `MorphoChainlinkOracleV2` instances.

-The factory facilitates the easy creation and indexing of MorphoChainlinkOracleV2 oracles.
-Developed by Morpho Labs, this factory contract streamlines the process of deploying new oracles, catering to various market pairs without the need for deploying individual contracts manually for each pair.
+The factory facilitates the easy creation and indexing of `MorphoChainlinkOracleV2` oracles.
+This factory contract streamlines the process of deploying new oracles, catering to various market pairs without the need for deploying individual contracts manually for each pair.

 ### Usage